The Play (American football): Aftermath

 Gary Tyrrell, the Stanford trombonist run over by Moen, is a venture capital firm CFO and amateur brewer.
 He became friends with Moen and Cal coach Joe Kapp.
 He appeared on television's The Tonight Show along with the key Cal players shortly after The Play; his smashed trombone is now displayed in the College Football Hall of Fame.
 He has also said, "I thought I'd be famous for my talent as a musician, not for being knocked down at a football game."

 Dwight Garner, who later spent two years with the Washington Redskins and retired, was a risk manager with Interim Healthcare.
-He passed away from prostate cancer at the age of 58 on November 18, 2022, one day before the 125th Big Game, during which Cal commemorated the 40th anniversary of The Play.
+He died of prostate cancer at the age of 58 on November 18, 2022, one day before the 125th Big Game, during which Cal commemorated the 40th anniversary of The Play.

 Richard Rodgers Sr. played in the CFL and is now an assistant coach in the NFL.
-His son Richard Rodgers II, who also played for Cal, became a tight end for the Green Bay Packers in 2014.
+His son, Richard Rodgers II, who also played for Cal, became a tight end for the Green Bay Packers in 2014.
 On December 3, 2015, the younger Rodgers had heroics of his own, catching a Hail Mary from Cal alum Aaron Rodgers with no time left to help them beat the Detroit Lions 27–23.
 The Hail Mary was quickly coined as "The Miracle in Motown".
-After the game Richard Rodgers II admitted thinking about The Play his father was part of, stating "It's a really special moment for him and I was kind of thinking on the play before, when Aaron got the facemask, I was kind of thinking we would do something like that.
+After the game, Richard Rodgers II admitted thinking about The Play his father was part of, stating "It's a really special moment for him and I was kind of thinking on the play before, when Aaron got the facemask, I was kind of thinking we would do something like that.
 Obviously it turned out differently."

 Gale Gilbert was the starting quarterback for the Cal Bears.
 Gilbert is the only player in NFL history to be a member of five straight Super Bowl teams.
 His son, Garrett Gilbert, was the starting quarterback for the Texas Longhorns, and later for the Dallas Cowboys.